Rupsha-Mukherjee/Analysis-of-adenocarcinoma/README.md

-# Elucidata-Assignment
+#
-This repository contains the jupyter notebook for the assignment.
+This repository contains the jupyter notebook for the analysis of adenocarcinoma using GSVA algorithm in python.